tanzilalam23/Detecting-Data-Drift-_Automated/Readme.txt

-Readme

-Abstract:
+# Data Drift Analysis

+## Abstract

-Data drift can be described as a change in the distribution of unseen input data when compared to the data used in training.
-This is a concerning problem as we gear up to deploy our pipeline in production.
-We want to ensure that the reports processed by our pipeline during production are similar to the surgical pathology reports we used in training.
-Processing a report from a different domain e.g. radiotherapy carries a high risk of poor quality abstraction, which may lead to incorrect clinical inference and in the end, endanger the patient.
-Data drift may also arise due to differences in the layout of the reports.
-The aim of the project is to find the data drfit of the unseen report when compared to the training dataset.
+Data drift refers to a shift in the distribution of unseen input data compared to the training data.
+In the context of deploying a production pipeline, maintaining similarity between processed reports and the trained data is crucial.
+Analyzing reports from different domains (e.g., radiotherapy) poses a risk of poor quality abstractions, potentially leading to incorrect clinical inferences and risking patient safety.
+Data drift may also stem from differences in report layouts.
+This project aims to assess data drift in unseen reports compared to the training dataset.

-Workflow:

-The project mainly design to take in the OCR reports and convert it into text file which is then furthere processed and operated to find the data drift.
-Pipeline can be describe as, first call the analysis_module which will import datadrift_module, then in datadrift_module we import preprocessing_module, going forward we use the threshold, train and model which is trained and analysis from the train_module.

-Steps/ Operation:
+## Workflow

+The project primarily involves processing OCR reports, converting them into text files, and conducting operations to detect data drift.
+The pipeline includes the following steps:

+1. **Analysis Module**: Imports `datadrift_module`.
+2. **Datadrift Module**: Imports `preprocessing_module`.
+Utilizes `threshold`, `train`, and `model` from `train_module`.
+3. **Train Module**: Calculates thresholds, models, train embeddings, and vectors for TF-IDF and Word2Vec vectorization.

+## Steps/Operations

-In this section I will describe the responsibility and features of each or all four modules.
+This section describes the functions and features of four core modules:

-1. tain_module:
+### 1. Train Module

-This module is created to find and save the threshold, model, train embeddings and train vecotrs of the TF-IDF and Word2Vec vecotorization.
-Here the mention variables are calculated between the train and validation dataset.
-Validation dataset is nothing, rather just a train- test split of train dataset.
-That is, train dataset is splitted randomly into 80% (which is assign as train embddings) and 20%(which is assigned as validation/ test embddings).
-Further, six variables are calculated accrodingly:

-a.
-In w2v function, the word2vec vectorizer model is calculated and saved in the model variable; going forward with that model the train_embeddings are calculated and saved.
-Henceforth we calculate the cosine mean similartiy and find the value of 10th percentile to assign that value as threshold value and saved in the varibable threshold(w2v).

-b.
-In tfidf function, tfidf vectorizer calculated and saved in the variable vectorizer(tfidf); going forward with that vectorizer we are fitting and transforming the training dataset and saving it into a variable train(tfidf).
-Henceforth we calculate the cosine mean similartiy and find the value of 10th percentile to assign that value as threshold value and saved in the varibable threshold(tfidf).

-Now these six variable will invoked by the datadrift module to find the datadrift with the unseend dataset.
+This module calculates and saves thresholds, models, train embeddings, and vectors for TF-IDF and Word2Vec vectorization using the training and validation datasets.

+#### a.
+Word2Vec Function
+   - Calculates the Word2Vec vectorizer model and train_embeddings.
+   - Computes cosine mean similarity and determines the 10th percentile as the threshold.

+#### b.
+TF-IDF Function
+   - Computes TF-IDF vectorization.
+   - Calculates cosine mean similarity and establishes the 10th percentile as the threshold.

-2. preprocessing_module:
+### 2. Preprocessing Module

-This module is designed so that it can be used by train_module to preprocess the training dataset and it is also used in the datadrift module to preprocess the unseen dataset.
-The preprocessing module comes with a striaght forward approch to preprocess the text brfore the operation is done to it.

-Please Note: Don't forget to modify the preprocessing module as per your requirements.
+This module preprocesses both the training and unseen datasets to prepare the text data for further operations.
+Customization is possible based on specific requirements.

-3. datadrift_module:
+### 3. Datadrift Module

-This is the main module where datadrift is been calculated. a predict_data_drift function is created in order to take two arguments, unseen dataset and a boolean result whether you want to calculate tfidf or word2vec.
+The central module for data drift calculation.
+The `predict_data_drift` function takes unseen dataset and a boolean result (for TF-IDF or Word2Vec calculation).

-Firstly the unseen dataset is preprocessed and stored in the df_unseen dataframe.
-Then an if statement is called that if tfidf == 1 then;
+- Preprocesses the unseen dataset and checks if TF-IDF or Word2Vec calculation is required.

-tfidf block of code is activated which will call the vectorizer, train(tfidf), and threshold(tfidf) which was saved by train_module and then data drift is calculate with the unseens dataset.

-if tfidf is null or zero then word2vec block of code is activated and it calls its variable and calcultes the word2vec datadrift with the unseen dataset.
+- Utilizes previously saved variables (thresholds, vectorizers, train data) from the Train Module to compute data drift.

-At the end, message is displayed for each of the unseen documents whether data drift exists or not with the training document.
+- Notifies if data drift exists between each unseen document and the training document.

-4. analysis_module:
+### 4. Analysis Module

-This module is simply created for the analysation of results.
-It is importing the datadrift_module and predict_data_drift function is called and the parameters is given (i,e,; the location of the unseen dataset) to find the results.
+Importing the Datadrift Module, this module calls the `predict_data_drift` function with parameters (i.e., location of the unseen dataset) to analyze and report the results.

+## Note

+Modules can be adapted and customized as needed to fit specific project requirements.
+The descriptions provide an overview of their responsibilities and intended functionalities.